MrArcrM/LeetNotes/BS-and-Log(n)-Algorithm/287-FindDuplicate.md

 ### 287-FindDuplicate

 + [Question](https://leetcode-cn.com/problems/find-the-duplicate-number/)：find duplicate in an array.
-Array number is [1, n], there's only one duplicate but may occur for several times.
+Array number is [1...n], there's only one duplicate but may occur for several times.
-+ My Solution：
++ My Solution：`sort`

 ```python
 class Solution: